Programs: Les Centres GHESKIO

 Transforming Lives and Livelihoods

-• Expanded microcredit services to patients and other eligible camp residents benefitting from GHESKIO's services, particularly targeting the adult female population, and the young entrepreneurs graduating from the GHESKIO vocational school.
+- Expanded microcredit services to patients and other eligible camp residents benefitting from GHESKIO’s services, particularly targeting the adult female population and young entrepreneurs graduating from the GHESKIO vocational school.

 About Les Centres GHESKIO